Aller au contenu

 Summer

 Heat, humidity, thirst.
-The body seeks to cool itself.
+The body seeks to cool down.
 Raw Pu'er remains the natural companion for this season; its cool nature balances the ambient heat.
 It can also be drunk as a cold infusion, left in the refrigerator overnight—a contemporary use that tradition did not foresee, but which works well.

 Autumn